— Poetry and double bass under the trees.

 Few concerts capture our seasonal theme Time as precisely as this one.
 Author Lars Saabye Christensen and bassist and vocalist Steinar Raknes have written songs about the time we live in, the time we have — and the time the world has left.
 With a love of Americana, blues, and Norwegian song tradition, they have created something completely unique, with poetry and soundscapes under one roof.

-Klassekampen calls the album "a well-founded success", while Romsdals Budstikke describes Saabye Christensen's lyrics as "gold for the ears".
-On stage we meet an acoustic star team: Knut Reiersrud is back on Ramme after last year's success, together with Andreas Utnem and Per Oddvar Johansen .
-For Saabye Christensen this will be his very first reading in Havlystparken.
+Klassekampen calls the album "a well-founded success," while Romsdals Budstikke describes Saabye Christensen's lyrics as "gold for the ears."
+On stage, we are joined by an acoustic dream team: Knut Reiersrud returns to Ramme after last year's success, together with Andreas Utnem and Per Oddvar Johansen.
+For Saabye Christensen, this will be his very first reading in Havlystparken.
 Secure your ticket now!

 Lars Saabye Christensen text